 The current editions of the following textbooks meet the AP Course Audit curricular requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
 While every effort is made to keep this list current, it can take a few months for newly published titles and revised editions to be reviewed.

 For discussions regarding the usefulness of these texts and other teaching materials in the AP Physics C classroom, please consult the AP Physics C Teacher Community.

 - Chabay, Ruth W., and Bruce A. Sherwood.
-Matter and Interactions: Electricity and Magnetic Interactions.
+Matter and Interactions.
 New York: John Wiley & Sons.